Luizerko/minecraft_slam/sfm/README.md

     Sometimes a corner is ambiguous, so if the histogram has a secondary (ore more) peak that is within 80% of the main peak's height, SIFT creates two separate keypoints at the exact same location $(x,y)$, but with different orientations.
 This allows the algorithm to try matching both versions.
 To visualize this scenario, think of a dot on a black background.
 The gradients would point outward in all directions and we would probably get a very flat histogram.

 - Keypoint Descriptor: A $16 \times 16$ neighborhood around the keypoint is taken.
 It is divided into $16$ sub-blocks of $4 \times 4$ size.
-For each sub-block, an 8-bin orientation histogram is created, which leads to a $4 \times 4 \times 8 = 128$ element feature vector.This vector $\boldsymbol{d}$ is the "fingerprint" of that visual feature.
+For each sub-block, an 8-bin orientation histogram is created, which leads to a $4 \times 4 \times 8 = 128$ element feature vector.This vector $\mathbf{d}$ is the "fingerprint" of that visual feature.

     Notice that there's a difference between the general orientation and the descriptor.
 The keypoint orientation is the reference frame whereas the descriptor bins are the data.
 Suppose you didn't do the former.
 If you took a photo a same intersection for which you already computed SIFT features while hanging upside down, the descriptor would change (also be upside down), and we wouldn't match keypoints that were supposed to be matches.